ArgonneDetectorGroup/AJA_tools/readme.rst

 Installation
 ------------
 Plans are in progress to make these scripts into a proper package hosted on pip.
-For now, you can just do something like:
+For now, you can just clone this repository into some directory and then do something like:

 .. code:: python